Hands show five puzzle pieces with environmental symbols.

 About KlimaLink

-Our goal is to make the climate footprint of travel visible in order to enable consumers to make more climate-conscious travel decisions.
+Our goal is to make the climate footprint of travel visible.

 Our emissions platform